kinishneema/Mini-Projects/Calculator/readme.md

-#Create Simple Calculator using HTML, CSS and JavaScript
+# Create Simple Calculator using HTML, CSS and JavaScript

+---

-**Functionality**
+## **Functionality**
-1. Buttons to type number
+- Buttons to type number
-2. Buttons to add, subtract, multiply and divide
+- Buttons to add, subtract, multiply and divide
-3. Button to clear everything
+- Button to clear everything